Japan’s Nikkei: Ghosn says arrest due to plot within Nissan

 - Jury awards T-Mobile $4.8M in trade-secrets case against Huawei

-Renault SA owns 43 percent of Nissan.
-It sent Ghosn to Japan in 1999 to help lead the Japanese automaker’s turnaround from near bankruptcy.
-Ghosn said he had discussed a “plan to integrate” Nissan with Renault and their smaller alliance partner Mitsubishi Motors Corp. with Nissan’s CEO, Hiroto Saikawa, in September, the report said.
+Ghosn told the Nikkei he had no intention of fleeing and wants to defend himself in court.
+But he questioned why he could not gain release on bail.

-The plan was to more closely integrate Nissan, Renault and Mitsubishi Motors and ensure they had “autonomy under one holding company,” he told the newspaper.
+“I don’t understand why I am still being detained,” he was quoted as saying, adding he could not tamper with evidence because “All the evidence is with Nissan.”

-The newspaper said Ghosn, 64, did not appear tired or flustered.
-When asked about his health he said he was “doing fine.”
+The newspaper said Ghosn did not appear tired or flustered and when asked about his health, he said he was “doing fine.”

 “In life there are ups and downs,” the newspaper quoted him as saying.